programmfabrik/easydb-documentation/content/webfrontend/rightsmanagement/pools/_index.en.md

 |Size |Size of the watermark |
 | Tiles | Watermark is displayed as tile image. |

-> NOTE: The watermark defined for a pool is not automatically assigned to subordinate pools.
-The settings must be made per pool (equivalent) and poole level (subordinate).
+> NOTE: The watermark defined for a pool is automatically assigned to subordinate pools.

 ## Masks